eddietejeda/digressit/digressit/readme.txt

 * New design based on Lightworld Theme called "Golden"
 * Now works with different themes!!
 * Scroll issue resolved on IE6
+* The commenticon comment count also increments when comments updated wit ajax
+* Sidebar is dynamically detected and only appears when widgets are enabled

 = 2.1.7 =
 * containerTable is now transparent so that the round edges on commentbox stay round over text